Student Activities Board

 All-University Clubs start by applying to the New Club Development (NCD) program.
 The program spans two semesters, and applicants from any year may apply for the program.

 Applications are reviewed and the SAB Development Committee determines which applicants can move forward with the program.
-All other applications will be given an additional opportunity to appeal to join the program.

 The NCD program is a chance for club leaders to receive club management training from the SAB and the CSL.
 These trainings span leadership development to budgeting and financing an organization.
 Accepted applicants are then tasked with organizing a showcase event to establish their presence on campus.